nikerla/vc-content/pages/blogs/news/2013-09-24-announcing-the-release-of-virto-commerce-1-2.md

 tags: [announcements]
 title: "Announcing the release of Virto Commerce 1.2"
 ---
 Today we released the v1.2 update of the Virto Commerce.
 This is a big update of Virto Commerce and it includes some great new features and enhancements.
-It is also our first Open Source release which can be accessed using codeplex project at [http://virtocommerce.codeplex.com](http://virtocommerce.codeplex.com)!
+It is also our first Open Source release which can be accessed using codeplex project at <a href="http://virtocommerce.codeplex.com" rel="nofollow">http://virtocommerce.codeplex.com</a>!

 These new capabilities include: